Peter Mandelson: Minister without Portfolio

-Mandelson was appointed as a Minister without Portfolio in the Cabinet Office, where his job was to co-ordinate within government.
-A few months later, he also acquired responsibility for the Millennium Dome, after Blair decided to go ahead with the project despite the opposition of most of the Cabinet (including the Secretary of State for Culture, Media and Sport who had been running it).
-Jennie Page, the Dome project's chief executive, was abruptly sacked after a farcical opening night.
+Mandelson served as a Minister without Portfolio in the Cabinet Office from May 1997 to July 1998, when his job was to co-ordinate government from outside the cabinet.
+A few months after his appointment, he also acquired responsibility for the Millennium Dome, after Blair decided to go ahead with the project despite the opposition of most of the Cabinet and in the face of media hostility.
+Jennie Page, the Dome project's chief executive, resigned in February 2000 after a chaotic opening night and disappointing attendance figures.
 In June 2000, in what was seen as a reference to the close interest in the Dome from Mandelson, known at the time as so-called "Dome Secretary" and his successor Charlie Falconer, Baron Falconer of Thoroton, Page told the House of Commons Select Committee for Culture and Heritage: "I made several attempts to persuade ministers that standing back from the Dome would be good for them as well as good for the Dome".